Weapons

 Reload

 This weapon can be used to make a number of attacks before it must be reloaded.
-If you are proficient with the weapon, reloading it takes a Bonus Action; otherwise, reloading it takes an Action.
-Some weapons require an Action or longer to reload, even if you have Proficiency, which is specified in the Reload property.
-If reloading a weapon requires longer than one action, the weapon can't be used to make attacks until reloading is finished.
+If you are proficient with the weapon, reloading it takes an Action or Bonus Action; otherwise, reloading it takes an Action.

 Scatter